-Thanks to Rodger Birchfield for photos from his article "Jeep Fire Apparatus" in issue 2000-2 of Enjine Enjine, the magazine of the Society for the Preservation and Appreciation of Antique Motor Fire Apparatus in America.
+Thanks to the late Rodger Birchfield for photos from his article "Jeep Fire Apparatus" in issue 2000-2 of Enjine Enjine, the magazine of the Society for the Preservation and Appreciation of Antique Motor Fire Apparatus in America.

 Thanks also to Fred Coldwell for photos reproduced by permission from his book Preproduction Civilian Jeeps: 1944-45 Models CJ-1 and CJ-2, and to Todd Paisley. -- Derek Redmond